skypilot-org/skypilot/docs/source/examples/auto-failover.rst

   I 02-11 21:18:38 cloud_vm_ray_backend.py:624] Launching on GCP us-west1 (us-west1-a)
   Successfully connected to 35.230.120.87.

 GCP was chosen as the best cloud to run the task.
-There was no capacity in any of the regions in Central US, so the auto-failover provisioner moved to West US instead, allowing for our instance to be successfully provisioned.
+There was no capacity in any of the regions in US Central, so the auto-failover provisioner moved to US West instead, allowing for our instance to be successfully provisioned.

 Cross-cloud failover
 ----------------
-If all regions within the chosen cloud failed, the provisioner retries on different clouds (typically, the next cheapest).
+If all regions within the chosen cloud failed, the provisioner retries on the next cheapest cloud.

 Here is an example of cross-cloud failover when requesting 8x V100 GPUs.
-All regions in GCP failed to provide the resource, so the provisioner fell back to AWS, where it succeeded after two regions:
+All regions in GCP failed to provide the resource, so the provisioner switches to AWS, where it succeeded after two regions:

 .. code-block::